tyconsulting/TerraformEnterprise-PS/docs/Approve-TFERun.md

 ```

 ### -comment

-Enter the comment for the queue plan.
+The comment for the queue plan.

 ```yaml
 Type: String